 To download the updated plugin zip, go to your CodeCanyon Downloads page and re-download the file.
 This will always give you the latest version of the plugin.

 Now is a great time to rate the plugin 5 stars if you haven’t already.
 Giving 5 star ratings helps us keep pushing out feature and maintenance release updates.
 Thanks so much!

 Automatic updates are

 currently in beta now out of beta as of version 3.2.4.
 If you are currently running UberMenu 3.2.1 – 3.2.3, and would like to beta test automatic updates, please follow the instructions here: Automatic Updates (Beta).

 If you are running a version earlier than 3.2.1, please follow the instructions below to update manually.

-- It is always a good idea to back up your plugin before making any changes
+- It is always a good idea to back up your site before making any changes such as plugin upgrades

 Migration from UberMenu 2 to UberMenu 3